 - U.S. Army Pacific.
 USARPAC is the Army's component command in the Pacific.
-It is comprised of 80,000 soldiers and supplies Army forces as necessary for various global contingencies.
-It administers (among others) the 25th Infantry Division headquartered in Hawaii, U.S. Army Japan, and U.S. Army Alaska.70 - U.S. Pacific Air Force.
+With 80,000 soldiers, it supplies Army forces as necessary for various global contingencies.
+It administers (among others) the 25th Infantry Division headquartered in Hawaii, U.S. Army Japan, and U.S. Army Alaska. - U.S. Pacific Air Force.
 PACAF is responsible for planning and conducting defensive and offensive air operations in the Asia-Pacific region.
 It has three numbered air forces under its command: 5th Air Force in Japan; 7th Air Force in Korea; and 11th Air Force, headquartered in Alaska.
-These air forces field two squadrons of F-15s, two squadrons of F-22s, five squadrons of F-16s, and a single squadron of A-10 ground attack aircraft, as well as two squadrons of E-3 early-warning aircraft, tankers, and transports.71 Other forces that regularly come under PACAF command include B-52, B-1, and B-2 bombers. - U.S. Pacific Fleet.
+These air forces field two squadrons of F-15s, two squadrons of F-22s, five squadrons of F-16s, and a single squadron of

+- A-10 ground attack aircraft as well as two squadrons of E-3 early-warning aircraft, tankers, and transports.
+Other forces that regularly come under PACAF command include B-52, B-1, and B-2 bombers. - U.S. Pacific Fleet.
 PACFLT normally controls all U.S. naval forces committed to the Pacific, which usually represents 60 percent of the Navy's fleet.
 It is organized into Seventh Fleet, headquartered in Japan, and Third Fleet, headquartered in California.
 Seventh Fleet comprises the forward-deployed element of PACFLT and includes the only American carrier strike group (CTF-70) and amphibious group (CTF-76) home-ported abroad, ported at Yokosuka and Sasebo, Japan, respectively.
-The Third Fleet's AOR spans heritage.org the West Coast of the United States to the International Date Line and includes the Alaskan coastline and parts of the Arctic.
+The Third Fleet's AOR spans the West Coast of the United States to the International Date Line and includes the Alaskan coastline and parts of the Arctic.
 In recent years, this boundary between the two fleets' areas of operation has been blurred under a concept called "Third Fleet Forward."
-This has eased the involvement of the Third Fleet's five carrier strike groups in the Western Pacific.
+This has made it easier for the Third Fleet's five carrier strike groups to operate in the Western Pacific.
 Beginning in 2015, the conduct of Freedom of Navigation Operations (FONOPS) that challenge excessive maritime claims, a part of the Navy's mission since 1979, has assumed a higher profile as a result of several well-publicized operations in the South China Sea.
-Under the Trump Administration, the frequency of these operations has increased significantly.
+Under the Trump Administration, the frequency of these operations has increased significantly. - U.S. Marine Forces Pacific.
+With its headquarters in Hawaii, MARFORPAC controls elements of the U.S. Marine Corps operating in the Asia-Pacific region.
+Because of its extensive responsibilities and physical span, MARFORPAC controls two-thirds of Marine Corps forces: the I Marine Expeditionary Force (MEF), centered on the 1st Marine Division, 3rd Marine Air Wing, and 1st Marine Logistics